sitegeist/sms-responsive-images/README.md

 ## Installation

 This extension is available via packagist.

-Just add `"sitegeist/sms-responsive-images" : "~1.0"` to the require section of the composer.json or run `composer require sitegeist/sms-responsive-images`.
+    composer require sitegeist/sms-responsive-images

 Alternatively, you can install the extension from TYPO3 TER: